 - Enquiring about a service by filling in a contact form.

-- Adding a product to cart and completing the checkout process.
+- Adding a product to the cart and completing the checkout process.

-The kind of marketing copy to be written for the web is also determined by the platform where it will be published or distributed.
+The kind of marketing copy to be written is also determined by the platform where it will be published or distributed.

-These include email newsletter, social media advertising, landing pages and paid search campaigns, and other content at bottom of the funnel.
+These include email newsletter, social media advertising, landing pages, paid search campaigns, and other content at bottom of the funnel.

 - Finance and banking